 Is Preferred Return the Same as Preferred Equity?

 These are different concepts that are often closely related, which can be confusing.
-Preferred Equity refers to a specific position in the capital stack (you may recall the graphic on our homepage illustrating where preferred equity sits relative to senior debt and common equity).
+Preferred Equity refers to a specific position in the capital stack (you may recall the graphic illustrating where preferred equity sits relative to senior debt and common equity).

 Preferred Equity return of capital and preferred returns gets paid out before Common Equity.
 Generally, during the term of the project, preferred equity investors are entitled to a contractual percentage return out of current cash flow (current return of 8%, for example).
 Projects with an accrued interest can offer payments over the life of the project if there is enough current cash flow, but otherwise accrues and is paid out upon asset sale (another 8%, for example, on top of the current return).